 Calosoma (Caminara) imbricatum Klug, 1832

-Each elytron of C. imbricatum has 16 intervals, it is to say that only one tertiary interval exists on each sides of a secondary one (triploid type).
-C. imbricatum is the only species of Caminara that has this model of sculture of the elytra.
+Each elytron of C. imbricatum has 16 intervals, with with only one tertiary interval on each side of a secondary one, following a triploid pattern.
+This specific elytral sculpture is unique to C. imbricatum among the species of Caminara.

-However, in the north east of the distribution area (Central Asia and north of China, up to Mongolia) we find a population (deserticola) that has a larger and more elongated body with less raised elytral sculpture.
-Semenov (1897) described deserticola as a separated species and Breuning (1927) and Jeannel (1940) followed this interpretation.
-At last, Mandl (1970: 62) dealt with deserticola as a mere subspecies of C. imbricatum, along with others he had described in the meantime (1953, 1967, 1970).
+In the northeastern part of its distribution, including Central Asia and northern China up to Mongolia, there is a population known as deserticola.
+This population has a larger and more elongated body with less pronounced elytral sculpture. deserticola was initially described as a separate species by Semenov (1897), a classification later supported by Breuning (1927) and Jeannel (1940).
+However, Mandl (1970: 62) later treated deserticola as a mere subspecies of C. imbricatum, along with other subspecies he described in subsequent years (1953, 1967, 1970).

 Calosoma (Caminara) imbricatum imbricatum Klug, 1832